mitsuhiko/lucumr/2016/10/30/i-dont-understand-asyncio.rst

   have to reimplement the utility helper that it provides since that helper completely tears down the loop when it's done.
 This is also not the first library I saw do this :(
+* Working with subprocesses is non obvious.
+You need to have an event loop running in the main thread which I suppose is listening in on signal events and then dispatches it to other event loops.
+This requires that the loop is notified via ``asyncio.get_child_watcher().attach_loop(...)``.
+* Writing code that supports both async and sync is somewhat of a lost cause.
+It also gets dangerous quickly when you start being clever and try to support ``with`` and ``async with`` on the same object for instance.
+* If you want to give a coroutine a better name to figure out why it was not being awaited, setting ``__name__`` doesn't help.
+You need to set ``__qualname__`` instead which is what the error message printer uses.
+* Sometimes internal type conversations can screw you over.
+In particular the ``asyncio.wait()`` function will make sure all things passed are futures which means that if you pass coroutines instead you will have a hard time finding out if your coroutine finished or is pending since the input objects no longer match the output objects.
+In that case the only real sane thing to do is to ensure that everything is a future upfront.

 Context Data
 ------------